 • Warm lighting: Amber uplighting, Edison bulbs, and floating candle clusters.

-• Moody palettes: Burgundy, mustard, burnt orange, hunter green, and even matte black for drama.
+• Moody palettes: Burgundy, mustard, burnt orange, hunter green, and even matte black for contrast.

 • Natural materials: Organic cotton napkins, wood signage, and foraged foliage.